Don't Let A Beautiful Event Go To Waste! (Part One)

-These two items are no small task, and they are imperative for getting good ROI and creating an event that will grow year over year.
+These two items are not small tasks, and they are imperative for getting good ROI and creating an event that will grow year over year.

-Today’s post is #1 in a 3-part series all about the key steps to take before, during, and after an event to make sure you have clear and measurable goals in place.
+Today’s post is the first in a three-part series all about the key steps to take before, during, and after an event to make sure you have clear and measurable goals in place.

 One of the first things to do is explicitly define your event goal.
-You’ve heard this before in every goal-setting meeting ever (so forgive me), but your goal needs to be SMART.
+You’ve heard this before in every goal-setting meeting ever, but your goal needs to be SMART.
 Our initial meeting with any client begins with an exercise of specific questions to lay the right foundations for a successful event:

 The goals you set will in turn drive how we design and structure your event, so one of the first things we’ll do together is clearly identify these goals.
 We will discuss how to create opportunities to take measurements during the event itself.